 3.)
 Consider Antihistamines

 Many practitioners suggest taking an H1 inhibitor, also known as an antihistamine as the first line of defense.
-My initial regimen included two fexofenadine hydrochloride daily, along with a low-histamine diet.
+My initial regimen included fexofenadine hydrochloride daily, along with a low-histamine diet.
+Although I have tried others, this is the one and only brand I have not had any issues with, and it’s worked well for me for years.
 Since my symptoms have improved, I now can go several days without taking an antihistamine.
 But be sure to talk to your doctor about which antihistamine is best for you and what the proper dosage should be.

 4.)
 Address Any GI Disorders